Disable CPU Core Parking [Unlock Maximum Performance]

 What is CPU Core Parking?

-Core Parking is a feature that disables some processing cores on a computer.
-When an application runs, the instructions are carried out by the rest of the active units.
-The disabled cores lay in a low-power state.
+Core Parking is a feature that disables some processing cores on a CPU.
+The rest of the active cores are used whenever any instructions are executed.
+The disabled cores lay in a low-power state and are not used actively by the operating system.

 But desktops do not need such power-saving measures, as they are plugged in all day long.
-If any cores are parked on a PC, all you are doing is losing some performance.
+If any cores are parked on a PC, all you are doing is losing performance, whether you are gaming or running productivity tasks.

 So, how do you know if your processor has some cores parked?